 Games automatically save their progress and the user’s settings to a usually unconfigurable folder.
-Many games have a tendency to dump their save files directly into the My Documents folder in the user’s home folder.
-If you’re like me and actually try to keep your document folder organized so you can dig through and find your actual documents … this is an annoying experience.
+Many games tend to dump their save files directly into the My Documents folder in the user’s home folder.
+If you’re like me and try to keep your document folder organized so you can dig through and find your actual documents … this is an annoying experience.
 It gets even more annoying when they start scattering .log, .tmp, and .oops files amidst your documents in addition to their own save sub-folders.

 Some of these games use the Steam Cloud API to synchronize the save files between my computers.
 Any computer I log in to the Steam game platform on will get the same unwanted files scattered all over the place.

 Windows has a special folder called “Saved Games” in the user home folder intended store game saves.
 The folder was introduced with Windows Vista.
-No game developer ever seem to have gotten the memo about that.
+No game developer ever seems to have gotten the memo about that.
 On my gaming computer with 300+ games installed, the folder is entirely empty.
 As far as I can tell from looking through backups of previous computers I’ve had; it has been like that for years.

 Something that I think would help solve this problem over time, would be for Steam to require developers to store their game data in the correct folder.
 Unless data for new titles are stored correctly, they could not sync it using the Steam Cloud APIs.
 Older games would still be an issue, but it would become less of an issue over time.